Rutledge Announces Two Women Sentenced for DeceptionFri, Apr 27, 2018

 To report Medicaid fraud or abuse or neglect in residential care facilities, complete the online form at ArkansasAG.gov, call the Attorney General’s Medicaid fraud hotline at (866) 810-0016 or email email@example.com.

-LITTLE ROCK – Arkansas Attorney General Leslie Rutledge today announced mobile office locations for February.
+LITTLE ROCK – Arkansas Attorney General Leslie Rutledge today announced mobile office locations for May.

 Rutledge believes in face-to-face conversations to truly hear from Arkansans.
 The Attorney General Mobile Offices assist constituents with consumer related issues by filing consumer complaints against scam artists as well as answering questions about the office and the other services it offers to constituents.